TRACEABILITY2_Article_Banner-02-min.webp

 Traceability in the Food System

-Where has food come from and where is it going?
-Knowing is crucial to sustaining food supply chains around the world, and as a result, there is a significant global push towards advancing food traceability.
+Where has food come from, and where is it going?
+Knowing this is crucial to sustaining food supply chains around the world, and as a result, there is a significant global push towards advancing food traceability.
 But what are the benefits and limitations of this movement, and what does it mean for the future of food?

-Food traceability is the ability to trace food along the food supply chain, and as a result, know both its origin and its ultimate destination.1 This information can be as simple as a customer buying their weekly shop from their local grocer, but when scaled up to include entire food chains the potential advantages of such comprehensive records can be huge: helping to prevent everyday issues in our food system such as the spread of foodborne diseases, economic losses through product recalls, and declines in consumer trust following episodes of food fraud.
+Food traceability is the ability to trace food along the food supply chain, and as a result, know both its origin and its ultimate destination.1 This information can be as simple as a customer buying their weekly shop from their local grocer, but when scaled up to include entire food chains, the potential advantages of such comprehensive records can be huge: helping to prevent everyday issues in our food system such as the spread of foodborne diseases, economic losses through product recalls, and declines in consumer trust following episodes of food fraud.

 Tracing food through technology